LINs-lab/cluster_tutorial/README.md

 [Grafana - Statistics and visualization](https://grafana.lins.lab/)

-Our cluster is located at the core server room, E6-106.
+Our cluster is located in the core server room, E6-106.

 System Topology: